 Also create a short "readme.txt" file that describes what one can do with the prototype.
 This will guide the TAs on what is supposed to work.
 For example, tell what paths through your interface are working.
 If you pretended that the user searches for "aspirin", mention that kind of thing in the file.
 The "readme.txt" file should also contain your task test script that you will use for the user test, so the TAs and others will know what you will tell users to do.
 Put the readme.txt file in the top level folder where the implementation is so it will be at the top level of the .zip file.

 - The deliverable for PART A is the complete implementation.
 Just zip up your entire directory structure including project files, the readme.txt file, etc. Name your file: HCI-HW4-lastname-firstname.zip, for example: HCI-HW4-myers-brad.zip.
 Put this file on blackboard in the Assignment 4 area.
 NOTE: Make sure it will be easy for us to run your system, and to see the source code.
 Make sure any required images are included in the zip file, and include the "readme.txt" file explaining how to run your application.

 - It must be easy for us to run your implementations.
-Ideally, it should be runnable on either a PC or a Mac.
-But if it only runs on one kind of machine, add that restriction to the readme.txt file.
+Note that it should be runnable on either a PC or a Mac.
 Points will be taken off if we have trouble making it run.
 Points will also be taken off if you forget to include your source code.
 It would be a good idea for you to test your zip file on another computer to make sure you remembered everything.

 - Make sure all the pathnames (filenames) of any pictures or sound files you use are relative pathnames, so the project will run when it is moved to the TA's computer.
 For example, the filenames should not start with C:\ or file://c:/